-Meltdown!
+Heartburst!
 For the second time in a year the old family singles were scrutinised, this time for disruptive label messages.
 Who else may have been quietly warning us of the perils of fucking about?
 PJ Proby?
 The Monkees?
+Helmut Zacharias?
 Absolutely nobody, that’s who.
 Still, there was some small cultural value in learning how much danger one might expect from a Petula Clark record.
 But as the music became stranger and the bands and labels more obscure, so grew the subversions: handmade covers, samizdat messages that looked like calls to arms,

 A call to arms, probably.

-comic strip sleeves, records produced by “nobody,” singles with the same two short mono tracks on each side, postcard inserts, all of it happening in that darkest of dark just beyond the spotlight.
+comic strip sleeves, records produced by “nobody,” singles with the same two short mono tracks on each side, postcard inserts, all of it happening in that darkest of dark just behind the spotlight.
 How was my pocket money supposed to cope with this?
 Or my mind?

 My heart managed, though.
-For all their esoterica, buying singles could capture perfectly some beautiful life moments, and every A-side could be coupled with an acute memory of how you acquired it, the time, the place, the weather, who you met, what you did afterwards, how fondly you stared at it on the bus home.
+For all of that esoterica, buying singles could capture perfectly some beautiful life moments, and every A-side could be coupled with an acute memory of how you acquired it, the time, the place, the weather, who you met, what you did afterwards, how fondly you stared at it on the bus home.
 It may be impressionistic, but is there any sweeter journal of youth than a collection of 45s, any diary more joyous, more heart-rending, more preposterous, every page a picture sleeve?
 As the budget moved from school dinner money to a modest wage, so the trip out to buy records became part of a social flowering, of new and deepening friendships, every disc a step towards the formation of a lifelong tribe.
 And as new romances spread to third and fourth kisses, and to even more spine-tingling whispers, so the love of the seven-inch single started to stand graciously to one side; although they all remain, to this day, in a stout wooden box in the living room.
 Well, you can’t have too much love, can you?

 “You like a lot of old Robert Crumb jazz, don’t you?”